safwan-zavo123/safwan-zavo123/README.md

 - 🏃 I love walking — clears my mind and inspires my workflow
 - 👯 I’m open to collaborating on web apps and frontend systems
 - 🎯 My goal: Build interfaces that feel like magic ✨
+- 👀 New Love for WEB3 projects, working on somthing huge 👀

 ---